masterking32/WoWSimpleRegistration/README.md

 ### 2.0.3 (11/12/2024)

-- Support SRP6 version 1 and 2 used by Modern WoW servers/clients.
+- Support SRP6 versions 1 and 2 used by Modern WoW servers/clients.
 (Thanks to [funjoker](https://github.com/funjoker))

 ### 2.0.2 (2/24/2021)